hansottowirtz/elpong-js/README.md

 `delete`: Sends a DELETE, which should remove the element from the server, but does not delete the element from the collection on the client side.
 Use `remove` to do that.

+All actions accept params to be passed in the url.

 Example:
 ```javascript